AlexanderNdiukwu/weather.github.io/README.md

-# weather.github.io is a weather app that tells the weather
+# weather.github.io is a weather app that tells the weather that keeps you dry and ready